There are many different kinds of massage. Some focus on soothing muscle pain. While others focus on increasing energy

 - help reduce emotional and physical stress.
 It is often recommended as part of a regular program for stress management

 Massage therapy can assist in relieve a wide range of issues.
 It encourages the blood flow through the body.
-This increases the
+This increases

-dioxide and excess water.
+toxins, carbon dioxide and excess water.

 It can be used to treat specific physical injuries or difficulties, and to help with rehabilitation after someone has had an injury.
-It can

-better about yourself, more relaxed in your own skin, calm and peaceful.
+feel much better about yourself, more relaxed in your own skin, calm and peaceful.

 Different types of Massage

-A smooth, flowing style that promotes general relaxation, improves circulation and range of movement, and relieves muscular
+A smooth, flowing style that promotes general relaxation, improves circulation and range of movement, and relieves

 Combining the therapeutic properties of essential oils with specific Massage techniques to promote health and well-being.

-Using thumb and finger pressure on the reflex points of the feet (which correspond to all areas of the body) to assist in achieving
+Using thumb and finger pressure on the reflex points of the feet (which correspond to all areas of the body) to assist in

-balance within the body.
+achieving balance within the body.

 Oriental Massage Therapies:

-Oriental-based systems of finger pressure Massage, such as Acupressure and Shiatsu, that treat points along the acupressure
+Oriental-based systems of finger pressure Massage, such as Acupressure and Shiatsu, that treat points along the

-meridians, aiming to release discomfort and re-balance energy.
+acupressure meridians, aiming to release discomfort and re-balance energy.

-Swedish Massage is a system of long strokes, kneading, friction, tapping, percussion, vibration and shaking motions that apply
+Swedish Massage is a system of long strokes, kneading, friction, tapping, percussion, vibration and shaking motions that

-feels good, is relaxing and invigorating.
+Swedish Massage feels good, is relaxing and invigorating.

 Before any massage treatment, avoid large meals or alcohol.
-It's also a good idea to drink plenty of water, which will help your
+It's also a good idea to drink plenty of water, which will help

-body to flush the toxins out of your body.
+your body to flush the toxins out of your body.

 You should always tell your therapist in advance if you: